Islington South and Finsbury: Current

 Expanded to bring its electorate within the permitted range by adding the Borough of Hackney ward of De Beauvoir.
 The area within the Borough of Islington was unchanged, but following a review of local authority ward boundaries which came into effect on 4 May 2022, some of the ward names have been modified.

+The seat covers the southern part of the London Borough of Islington, including Barnsbury, Canonbury, major parts of Holloway, King's Cross and the former area of the Metropolitan Borough of Finsbury, which includes Bunhill, Pentonville and Clerkenwell.
+From 2024, it also includes the De Beauvoir Town neighbourhood in the Borough of Hackney.

 History

 Islington South and Finsbury was created in 1974 from part of the former Islington South West and Shoreditch and Finsbury constituencies.
 In 1983, its boundaries changed when the Islington Central constituency was abolished and its area split between Islington South and Finsbury and Islington North.

 Islington was an early stronghold for the SDP.
 All three sitting Labour MPs defected to the party together with a majority of the borough council.
-This was at the time when the Labour Party voted for in Conference leaving the EEC (Common Market) and abolishing nuclear weapons during the Cold War which largely triggered the split.
+This was at the time when the Labour Party voted for in Conference leaving the European Economic Community (Common Market) and abolishing nuclear weapons during the Cold War which largely triggered the split.
 However, in spite of their less radical position than the Labour Party, they won only one seat to Labour's 59 in the 1982 Islington Council elections and at the 1983 general election, Labour managed to narrowly retain the seat.
 The new MP, Chris Smith was the first MP to come out as gay and was aligned with the Labour left, and retained the seat with a slight increase in his majority in 1987.
 By 1992, the post-merged SDP, the Liberal Democrats, had faded locally, and no longer had the former MP as a candidate, and Smith managed to win a majority exceeding 10,000 votes.

 The Liberal Democrat revival in local elections in Islington, which saw them take control of the council in 2000, began to cross over to Parliamentary elections in 2001.
 In 2002, the Liberal Democrats won every council seat in Islington South and Finsbury, and Smith's subsequent retirement and the resultant loss of incumbency made the constituency vulnerable once again in 2005.
 However Smith's successor, Emily Thornberry, retained the seat with a narrow majority of 484 votes over the Liberal Democrat challenger, Barnsbury councillor Bridget Fox. — the seat therefore became one of the ten most marginal in Britain.
 However, in the local council elections a year later, Labour made an almost full recovery locally and won a majority of the seats in Islington South and Finsbury, defeating both Bridget Fox and the-then council leader Steve Hitchins.
 At the 2010 general election, Thornberry increased her majority over Fox.
 In 2014 the Liberal Democrats lost all their remaining seats on the council.
 The 2015 general election result made the seat the 93rd safest of Labour's 232 seats by percentage of majority.